getditto/DittoChat/.changeset/short-rabbits-learn.md

 ---
-'@dittolive/ditto-chat-ui': major
+'@dittolive/ditto-chat-ui': minor
 ---

 # Initial Ditto Chat UI Release

-This is the first major release of `@dittolive/ditto-chat-ui`, a complete React UI component library for building chat applications on the Ditto Platform.
+This is the first release of `@dittolive/ditto-chat-ui`, a complete React UI component library for building chat applications on the Ditto Platform.

 ## Features